 All pupils are assessed at appropriate intervals (half termly) as they progress.
 During daily sessions of phonics there are also opportunities for practitioners to regularly assess children’s understanding.
 Outside the discrete daily phonics sessions there are opportunities to observe the application of phonic skills, e.g. during guided/ shared reading.

 Regular monitoring of the assessment outcomes allows teachers to ensure that all children are making expected progress, including children in the most vulnerable groups.
 This information is also used to identify children who are not making expected progress and therefore early intervention can be put in place.

 YEAR 1 SCREENING CHECK

-Every Year 1 child in the Summer term will take a Phonics Screening Check this is phonics based check where children will be expected to read 40 simple, de-codable words including nonsense words.
+Every Year 1 child in the Summer term will take a Phonics Screening Check.
+This is a phonics based check where children will be expected to read 40 simple, decodable words including nonsense words.
 This is a progress check to identify those children not at expected level in their reading.
-The results will be reported to parents as well as on ‘RAISE Online.’
+The results will be reported to parents as well as the local authority.
 Children will be rechecked in Year 2 if they do not reach the expected level.
-Any child working below the level of the screen check may be dis-applied, with the acknowledgment of the parent/carer.
+Any child working below the level of the screen check may be disapplied, with the acknowledgment of the parent/carer.

 PHONICS IN KS2

 If children in Key Stage 2 experience difficulty in reading and/or writing because they have missed or misunderstood a crucial phase of the systematic phonics teaching additional resources can be used to support them.

 Our aim at St Mary’s C of E Primary School is that every child’s needs are catered for and every child is given the chance to succeed and become competent readers.
 If children are not attaining as expected, due to other difficulties, then it is our duty to put extra intervention in place, to help close the gap and ensure progress is being made.